 First, you should try tightening the Z-axis lead screw coupler on your printer.
 Almost all lead screw couplers have two screws that you can tighten to secure the lead screw to the motor axle.

 To ensure that you get rid of Z banding, I actually recommend loosening the two screws on the coupler first.
-Then, first, make sure the motor is placed on a flat surface, and the axle is pointing straight up (try to eyeball it), and then tighten the first screw on the coupler.
+Then, make sure the motor is placed on a flat surface, and the axle is pointing straight up (try to eyeball it), and then tighten the first screw on the coupler.
 Then, jiggle the lead screw a little bit and make sure that it’s properly inserted into the coupler before tightening the other bolt (top) on the coupler.

 2. Secure Z-Axis Stepper Motor